WXJM

 WXJM (88.7 FM) is an American non-commercial educational radio station licensed to serve Harrisonburg, Virginia, United States.
 The station, established in 1990, is owned and operated by James Madison University.
 The station's broadcast license is held by the James Madison University Board of Visitors.

 WXJM station management reports to the JMU Media Board, which is under the jurisdiction of the University Board of Visitors.
-WXJM also receives guidance and technical support from WMRA.
+WXJM also receives guidance and technical support from WMRA, a public radio station owned by the university.

 Coverage

 WXJM broadcasts a variety music format to the greater Harrisonburg metropolitan area.
 WXJM's tower and antenna sits atop Burruss Hall on the JMU campus.
 The station operates with an effective radiated power (ERP) of 390 watts.
 Although the local-grade (60 dBu) contour of the station is about 6 mi, it can be heard with a good radio in Staunton, which is approximately 20 mi southwest of the station.

 History

 The forerunner of WXJM was the audio stream played over a few James Madison University campus buildings' public address systems to give interested students some practice with broadcasting.
 In the late 1980s and early 1990s, the "Dining Hall DJ's" advocated for airborne-broadcast capability.
-Early planners sought a callsign of WJMR for (W) James Madison Radio but were dismayed to learn that the letters were already taken by an existing station in Wisconsin, WJMR-FM.
+Early planners sought a callsign of WJMRm for James Madison Radio, but the letters were already taken by an FM station in Wisconsin.

 The Board of Visitors of James Madison University filed an application with the Federal Communications Commission (FCC) to construct a new FM radio station in March 1988.
 This station would broadcast with 260 watts of effective radiated power from an antenna 14.5 m in height above average terrain (HAAT).
 The FCC granted the original construction permit for this new station on September 1, 1989, with a scheduled expiration date of March 1, 1991.

 The station was assigned the callsign "WZJM" by the FCC on October 31, 1989.
 Just a few weeks later, on November 17, 1989, this was changed to the current "WXJM" callsign.
 FM radios could pick up the signal, but reception off-campus was seldom possible.